 From an ISP’s perspective, they don’t make any kind of money by delivering your email.
 Most website hosting plans include email delivery and storage as a throw-in feature.
 ISPs do, however, make money off of hosting websites.
 It’s in their best financial interest to ward off as many bogus emails as possible and keep their processing times quick for the services that bring in their cash flow.

 In short, it’s really anything that the recipient considers as SPAM.
 For example, even though someone opt-ed in to receive an email doesn’t mean they remember doing so and want the email in their inbox.

 Just because someone does not believe they are sending SPAM or junk email does not make it fact.

 There’s also a subset of “SPAM” that is nefarious.
-Those emails can contain code that virus infection, record keystrokes, or worse.
-There is also a range of techniques utilized by hackers called phishing (linked story illustrates how easy this is) that has been effective at stealing passwords and personal information from unsuspecting email users.
-This is yet another reason why opt-in email is so critical these days.
+Those emails can contain code that can infect your computer with a virus, record keystrokes, or worse.
+There is also a technique used by hackers called “phishing” that steals passwords and personal information from unsuspecting email users.
+This is yet another reason why opt-in email is so important.

 Want to Get More Leads by Using Email Marketing?

 We have an array of strategies built around content marketing for you to build your own pipeline.
-Get customers who are educated, familiar with your company, appreciate your messaging, and are prepared to become your customer.
+Get customers who are educated, familiar with your company, appreciative of your messaging and prepared to become your customer.

-Get a no-cost consultation to identify how you can turn email nurture into a hands-free customer delivery system.
+Get a no-cost consultation to identify how you can send better emails with less effort.

 Legitimate Email Blocked